Te Puke Heritage Plaza

 About the project

-The area outside Te Puke Jewellers and My Pharmacy, on Jellicoe Street, is getting refreshed with nikau palms, garden beds, lighting and seating nooks - turning it into a green, welcoming space where people can pause, connect and enjoy the town centre.
+The area outside Te Puke Jewellers and My Pharmacy, on Jellicoe Street, has been refreshed with nikau palms, garden beds, lighting and seating nooks - turning it into a green, welcoming space where people can pause, connect and enjoy the town centre.

 The $200,000 project is a joint initiative between the Te Puke Community Board and Western Bay of Plenty District Council, with funding drawn equally from the Board's roading account and Council's transportation budget.